American Sign Language

 Semester exams – 30%

 Late work will be accepted according to the MRA Late Homework policies outlined in the handbook.
+Upon successful completion of this course a student will earn 1 Foreign Language credit toward graduation.

 Level of Parental Involvement